BSVogler/k8s-runpod-kubelet/readme.md

 ### How It Works
 Install the controller, add your runpod token and annotate your jobs to offload dynamically.

-1. **Resource Annotation**: Jobs that can be burst to RunPod must be annotated with `runpod.io/managed: "true"`.
+1. **Resource Annotation**: Jobs that can be burst to RunPod must be labeled with `runpod.io/managed: "true"`.

 2. **Automatic Bursting**: The controller will automatically offload jobs to RunPod when either:
    - Jobs have been pending for more than [configurable seconds](#configuration) (default 0)